Thank you for reading our post, please rate this article at the end.

 How to Maintain A Stink-Free Camper

 A motorhome can quickly start smelling bad because it’s an enclosed, small space.
-Here are tips to help you keep a clean-smelling camper all the time.
+Here are tips to help you keep your camper smelling clean all the time.

-Don’t wait until waste tanks are full to empty.
+Don’t wait until the waste tanks are full before emptying.
 Wait until your black and grey tanks are two-thirds full, and then dump the waste.
 Always give your containers a good rinse every time you empty them.

-When you cook indoors, open a window and crank the fan to draw fresh air into the camper.
+When you cook indoors, open a window and crank the fan to draw in fresh air.
 Strong foods can leave your camper smelling fishy for days.

-Get a fan for your bathroom to keep the space dry all the time after showering.
+Get a fan for your bathroom to keep the space dry after showering.
 Wet enclosed spaces tend to develop a musty smell when not completely dried.
 Fighting humidity in the camper will also prevent the growth of toxic mold.

 Use baking soda to fight smells.
 Pour baking soda into the sink and flush with hot water.
 Baking soda is very effective in fighting odor.

-Like you would conduct spring cleaning in your home, once in a while, give your home on the road a good cleaning.
-You will likely accumulate much dirt on the road from the living space, kitchen, and toilet.
+Like you would conduct spring cleaning in your home, give your home on the road a good cleaning once in a while.
+You will likely accumulate a lot of dirt on the road from the living space, kitchen, and toilet.

-This video has been included for its clarification of the topic matter.
+This video has been included to clarify the topic.
 Credit goes to the National RV Training Academy.

 The issue of RV water smelling like rotten eggs can be quite a nuisance for RV owners.
 The offensive odor is primarily due to sulfur or hydrogen sulfide gas within the water system.